Jeff Bridgforth :: Webcraftsman

 Conditional CSS?

 One of the powerful ways that I have started using combinators is to create “conditional CSS.”
 I had a project where the business unit wanted to add headings to their body content for recipes.
 They wanted to add “Ingredients” and “Instruction” headings to make the content more clear.
 At that time, all the ingredients in the ingredient listing were bold.
-Now that they were adding the headings, they wanted those list items to be normal weight.
+Now that they were adding the headings, they wanted those list items to be of normal weight.

 The challenge.
 The headings were going to be added to new articles and then slowly added to existing articles on the site.
 Could I come up with a solution that would only be implemented on articles with the new headings?

-Thus the need for “conditional CSS.”
-I found my solutions by using the adjacent sibling combinator (E +F) and the child combinator (E > F) to target the elements the ingredients listings and change the font weight to normal.
+Thus the a need for “conditional CSS.”
+I found my solutions by using the adjacent sibling combinator (E +F) and the child combinator (E > F) to target the elements in the ingredients listings and change the font weight to normal.

 .recipe-page .body h4 + p > b {